PoweredBySAM/scratch-huskylens/README.md

 ### 3. Use the Extension in SAM Scratch

 1. Open SAM Scratch.
-2. In the **Extensions** panel, add the “HuskyLens” extension.
+2. In the **Extensions** panel, add the “HuskyLens” extension, it should automatically add the microbit more extension.
-3. Connect your micro:bit via **USB or Bluetooth**.
+3. Connect your micro:bit with the microbit more extension.
-4. Power on the HuskyLens and use the blocks to interact with the camera.
+4. Use the blocks to interact with the camera.

 ---